Please update the form to fix the errors and resubmit.

 Our team of experts is here for you!

 It’s no secret that employee engagement and motivation is a crucial aspect to a smooth-running work environment.
 However, knowing and getting there are two very different things.
-In this article we are going to explore the 5 key elements to unlocking the power of employee engagement and creating a more productive workspace.
+In this article, we will explore the 5 key elements to unlocking the power of employee engagement and creating a more productive workspace.

 Your employees will be hesitant to follow someone who is unsure of themselves.
 A strong and confident leader will invoke a sense of loyalty and duty to the company.
 Of course, a good leader also knows when to praise and reward employees.

 Working in a place with a strong leader capable of good management is one of the greatest predictors of the employee turnover rate.
-The rule of thumb is, happy and content workers equals to high employee retention and therefore increasing productivity and profits.
+The rule of thumb is happy and content workers equal to high employee retention, increasing productivity and profits.

 Always encourage communication.
-An open-door policy is one that makes employees feel heard and valued.
+An open-door policy makes employees feel heard and valued.
 Inspire a sense of unity by taking down the office walls literally and figuratively to eliminate barriers.
 This will give employees a feeling that everyone is equal, which will stimulate the willingness for more communication.

 Invest in group seminars, conferences, and other activities that will foster growth and improvement.
 A virtual race with atlasGO is guaranteed to challenge your team physically and mentally while working towards a greater cause.
 Create a race of your own here!

-Trust your team members to handle new tasks and let go of the reigns so they have room to develop at their own pace.
-As a leader, your job is to provide opportunity for growth and offer encouragement along the way.
+Trust your team members to handle new tasks and let go of the reigns, so they have room to develop at their own pace.
+As a leader, your job is to provide opportunities for growth and offer encouragement along the way.